 On Sunday evenings there is a PK client orientation, which includes a tour of the facility, a brief talk on the basic philosophy of Ayurveda and what to expect during PK.
 We provide your first meal of kitchari during the orientation so please confirm with us that you plan to attend.

 While you are a PK client, you may attend any or all of Vasant Lad’s Ayurvedic Studies Program lectures at no cost to you, when they are in session.
 They are held Monday through Thursday from 6 to 9 pm.
 The weekend seminars are not free.
 A listing of these seminars is available on request.

 If Vasant Lad is not lecturing, the PK department will provide one or more evening lectures by Vasant Lad’s more advanced students on the basics of Ayurveda, daily routine and panchakarma.

 It is customary to show respect for the teacher by removing your shoes at the door of the classroom, and by not presenting the soles of your feet to the altar, the lecturer or to other students.
 Please see handouts in the PK department for more detailed information regarding classroom etiquette.

 Special PK Ayur*Yoga classes are offered for PK clients at no additional charge.
 A current schedule of classes will be available when you check in.
 Please advise the instructor about your yoga background and of any injuries or limitations.

 Specific yoga postures may be recommended for your condition.
 You can also make an appointment with one of our yoga therapists to receive private instruction on the postures while you are here.
-There may be additional fees.
-Refer to the PK Fee Schedule for details.
+Please refer to the PK Fee Schedule for pricing details.

 The yoga therapist will go over all the recommended postures, ways to prepare to do the postures, specifics on technique, and give you written materials.
 If you are interested in scheduling an appointment with the yoga therapist, please let the PK Department know before you arrive, or immediately at the time of your arrival.